Cardfight!! Vanguard: The Movie: Production

-It was announced in August 2014 that Cardfight!!
-Vanguard anime series will receive a film adaptation, and will feature separate stories from both animated portion and live-action portion.
-The animated portion, titled Neon Messiah will be directed by, while the live-action portion is titled Three Games.
-Neon Messiah will be directed by Shin Itagaki, written by Mayori Sekijima and produced by Liden Films, while the Three Games will be directed by Takashi Motoki, written by Yutaka Bangadō and produced by Ace Crew Entertainment.
-Mamoru Miyano will voice a character in Neon Messiah segment, while Daigo will portray a middle school teacher named Daigo in Three Games.
+A film adaptation of Cardfight!!
+Vanguard was announced in August 2014 and featured separate stories from both animated and live-action portions.
+The animated portion was titled Neon Messiah while the live-action portion was titled Three Games.
+Neon Messiah was directed by Shin Itagaki, written by Mayori Sekijima, and produced by Liden Films.
+Three Games was directed by Takashi Motoki, written by Yutaka Bangadō and produced by Ace Crew Entertainment.
+Mamoru Miyano will voice a character in Neon Messiah segment, while Daigo portrayed a middle school teacher named Daigo in Three Games.

 Release

 The film was released in Japanese theaters on September 13, 2014.
 It was released on DVD and Blu-Ray in Japan on May 2, 2015.
-An English sub was shown on July 4, 2015 at the Anime Expo in Los Angeles, California.
+An English sub was shown on July 4, 2015, at the Anime Expo in Los Angeles, California.